yewin-mm/mysql-docker-container/README.md

 # mysql-docker-container
 * This is to run MySQL as docker container.
-* You can containerized MySQL db as my step by step guide which is on below [Instruction](#instruction) section.
+* You can containerized MySQL db as my step by step guide as below.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents